Daily readership 4000+ - bigger than Gulf News/Waiheke Marketplace combined.

 $90,000 on Council survey to reveal what we all knew

-The Herald has picked on up a recent press release from the Ratepayers’ Alliance exposing the cost of a survey which revealed what Aucklanders already knew – that only a tiny minority (15%) are satisfied with the performance of Auckland Council.
+Ratepayers’ Alliance has exposed the cost of a survey which revealed what Aucklanders already knew – that only a tiny minority (15%) are satisfied with the performance of Auckland Council.

 Generational blame game just plain dumb